jrendel/SwiftKeychainWrapper/README.md

 # SwiftKeychainWrapper

-A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
+A simple wrapper for the iOS / tvOS Keychain to allow you to use it in a similar fashion to User Defaults.
 Written in Swift.

 Provides singleton instance that is setup to work for most needs.
 Use `KeychainWrapper.standard` to access the singleton instance.